pinterb/docker-logstash/README.md

 This repository contains a **Dockerfile** of [Logstash](http://www.elasticsearch.org/) for [Docker's](https://www.docker.com/) [automated build](https://registry.hub.docker.com/u/monsantoco/logstash/) published to the public [Docker Hub Registry](https://registry.hub.docker.com/).

 It is usually paired with an Elasticsearch instance (search database) and Kibana (as a frontend).
-Current Logstash version used is 1.4.2

 ### Base Docker Image